-First, it’s important to remember that the best metrics are not just something that you can throw together.
+1. It’s important to remember that the best metrics are not just something that you can throw together.

 They have to be carefully thought through and designed according to specific criteria.

-Second, you should make sure that your metrics measure what they’re supposed to measure.
+2. You should make sure that your metrics measure what they’re supposed to measure.

 This will help you avoid measurement errors and ensure that you get accurate data from your experiments or projects.

-Third, it’s important to use the right kind of measurements for the project in question.
+3. It’s important to use the right kind of measurements for the project in question.